On this page:

 Consider how students will know what is expected of them.
 The Skills Team and resources will help.

-You can find information about decolonization at Diversified collections You could also consider incorporating archival material into your reading lists as these can be good places to find marginalized voices.
+The policy site links to the HelpGuide Decolonise, democratise and diversify reading lists.
+You will find information about evaluating your list, and suggestions for seeking more diverse voices and knowledge.
+You could also consider incorporating archival material into your reading lists as these can be good places to find marginalised voices.
 Hull University Archives have two guides to help you: Diversity in archives and Online primary sources

 The Archivists will be happy to discuss how to use archival material in your teaching.
 You can email firstname.lastname@example.org with questions and for advice.